Principal Investigator is a university employee who has a Full-Time position that includes:

 - Adequate Documentation for All Journal Vouchers

-- All journal vouchers for journal entries are prepared only on the basis of adequate
+- All journal vouchers for journal entries are prepared only based on adequate supporting

 - Authorization of Entries